— Last checked Nov. 15, 2022, by Michael Hua, Langara College Library & Information Technology practicum student

 This funding is no longer available.
 The site has been archived for future reference.

 Vantage Point will assign expert volunteers and provide guidance to non-profit organizations and charities on various support programs available, as well as advise on governance, fundraising, and financial management, based on application.
 For the duration of COVID-19 Vantage Point’s organizational membership is free.
 There is no due date for the application.

 Funding for Your Contributors

-This is a 10-page document that is consistently being updated, which outlines various additional support opportunities for artists in marginalized communities.
+This is a 11-page document that is consistently being updated, which outlines various additional support opportunities for artists in marginalized communities.
 We are reviewing this list periodically and adding relevant items to our own list.
-There does not appear to be a due date to apply.